dbiersach/scicomp-demos/README.md

 # Scientific Computing Demonstrations
-## Experiments in Scientific Computing using Python and the Arduino Platform
+## Using Python on a Microcontroller with Sensors